-Qa) How is the exemption provided for in Article 4.2 a) applied in practice?
+Qa) How is the exemption provided for in point (a) of the first subparagraph of Article 1(5) applied in practice?

-Aa) Admissions under this exemption must not exceed 10% of the issuer's shares of the same class already admitted to trading on the same regulated market over a 12 month period.
+Aa) Admissions under this exemption must not equal or exceed 20% of the issuer's securities of the same class already admitted to trading on the same regulated market over a 12 month period.

-To calculate whether the issuer is exceeding this percentage it should include in the numerator the shares that have benefited from this exemption during the previous 12 months.
-However, it should not include shares admitted without prospectus due to other types of exemptions.
+To calculate whether the issuer is exceeding this percentage it should include in the numerator the securities that have benefited from this exemption during the previous 12 months.
+However, it should not include securities admitted without a prospectus due to other types of exemptions.

-In the denominator the issuer should include the number of shares of the same class already admitted to trading on the same regulated market at the time it is applying for the new admission (therefore, the CA should not calculate for the denominator the 12 month average of the shares admitted to trading).
+In the denominator the issuer should include the number of securities of the same class already admitted to trading on the same regulated market at the time it is applying for the new admission (therefore, there is no need to calculate for the denominator the 12 month average of the securities admitted to trading).